Throughout January, Ferrero Rocher made headlines for the acquisition of Nestlé’s U.S. Confectionary Business.

 Well, the Italian company Ferrero Rocher has been part of the U.S. marketplace since the sixties when they introduce the now iconic Tic Tac® breath mints to the U.S.

-Yes, Ferrero Rocher becomes the new parents of the famous Baby Ruth candy bar, Reece’s peanut butter cups plus, other well-known candy brands.
+Yes, Ferrero Rocher becomes the new parents of the famous Baby Ruth candy bar, Reese’s peanut butter cups plus, other well-known candy brands.
 You know them well as the irresistible rack of goodies in front of us at our grocery checkout.

 In comparison, Nestlés is branching out in a very different industry.
 According to a Washington Post article, Nestlé is expanding with a healthier option.
 They recently purchased a vitamin business.